Paddlefruit/ProjectZomboid_CommunityRig/README.md

 The bones that control how dresses move on the player should automatically adjust themselves based on the legs' locations, So you shouldn't need to worry about them.

 ### Asset Library
-The 'Dummy01' object containing the armature and Translation Data is marked as an asset for you to use in asset libraries.
+The 'Bip01' armature is marked as an asset for you to use in asset libraries.

 ## Credits
 Rig made by Paddlefruit